telerik/blazor-docs/getting-started/repl/user-snippets.md

 ---

-# Telerik REPL for Blazor User Snippets
+# Saving Your Code Snippets in Telerik REPL for Blazor

 **Telerik REPL for Blazor** allows you to login with your Telerik account or register as a new user.